ansible-collections/community.postgresql/README.md

 * [Ansible Development Guide](https://docs.ansible.com/ansible/devel/dev_guide/index.html)
 * [Ansible Collection Development Guide](https://docs.ansible.com/ansible/devel/dev_guide/developing_collections.html#contributing-to-collections)

+## Governance

 We, [the PostgreSQL working group](https://github.com/ansible-collections/community.postgresql/wiki/PostgreSQL-Working-Group), use [the community pinboard](https://github.com/ansible-collections/community.postgresql/issues/30) for general announcements and discussions.

+The process of decision making in this collection is based on discussing and finding consensus among participants.

+Every voice is important and every idea is valuable.
+If you have something on your mind, create an issue or dedicated discussion and let's discuss it!

 ## External requirements